SakshiAgarwal/profile/_posts/2018-06-1-odium-revelio.md

 My responsibilities include :

 1. Feature engineering on previous comments, titles of the post along with external information from wikipedia pages.
-2. Scraping from fox-news articles to enrich our dataset to create a more balanced dataset to work on.
+2. Scraping of fox-news 'stupid' comments to enrich our dataset.
 3. Using a variation of intra-attention - inter-attention on sentences and titles to achieve this problem.

 <!--